Jasmine Shone

 Algo Development: Designed, programmed, and deployed a live trading bot for Brazilian equities that achieved net positive returns in production.
 Applied data science techniques to train predictive models, evaluate performance metrics, and effectively communicate insights to stakeholders.

-Learning and Intelligent Systems Lab @ MIT CSAIL - Summer 2024
+MIT Learning and Intelligent Systems Lab

 Making robots generalize across varying object poses, camera views, and object instances with only 10 demonstrations.